ParthoDutta28/Ayna-Unet-Model-coloured-polygon/README.md

 # Ayna-Unet-Model-coloured-polygon
 **->** Importnat points to consider
 1-the dataset used in this project is uploaded in the repo and in case you run this file kindly provide the zip file it will automatically unzip it

-2-the API key is also written in comment in case u need it for the W&B 3-the model that is exported is uploaded in the drive and link is submitted in the form solution of assesment
+2-the API key is also written in comment in case u need it for the W&B

+3-the model that is exported is uploaded in the drive and link is submitted in the google form

+solution of assesment
 **->** Polygon Colorizer using UNet
 This project presents a deep learning-based solution for automatically colorizing polygon shapes using a modified UNet architecture.
 Given an input polygon image (e.g., triangle, star, hexagon) and a target color name (e.g., red, blue, cyan), the model generates a colored version of the shape.